eigenvivek/popcon/README.md

 =========
-popcorns
+popcon
 =========

-`popcorns` is a Python package for analyzing populations of connectomes.
-It is built on top of Neurodata's `graspy.
+`popcon` is a Python package for analyzing populations of connectomes.
+It is built on top of Neurodata's `graspy`.